Eclipse openDuT

 CLEO can currently access the following resources:

-- Cluster configurations
+- Cluster descriptors

 - Cluster deployments